202C-Pilot/202C-Master-Course/forums-class-discussions.md

 ## Class Discussion 2.
 Reading: Defining Technical Communication

-Whether you realize it or not, you probably encounter technical writing nearly everyday in the world around you.
+Whether you realize it or not, you probably encounter technical writing nearly every day in the world around you.
 That table of nutritional information on the side of your cereal box?
 That's technical writing.

 This class discussion is designed to help you understand what technical writing is, how it differs from other forms of writing, and how to recognize it in your everyday life.</p>